IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 1.  **Verify `NEXTAUTH_URL` on Vercel:**
     *   In your Vercel project settings -> Environment Variables, ensure `NEXTAUTH_URL` is set to the **full public URL of your Vercel deployment** (e.g., `https://your-project-name.vercel.app`).
 2.  **Verify `NEXTAUTH_SECRET` on Vercel:**
     *   In your Vercel project settings -> Environment Variables, ensure `NEXTAUTH_SECRET` is set to the **exact same strong, random secret** you generated for your local `.env.local` file.
 Any mismatch will cause internal server errors.
+The auth route (`src/app/api/auth/[...nextauth]/route.ts`) includes a check and will log if `NEXTAUTH_SECRET` is missing from the server environment.
 3.  **Check Vercel Runtime Logs:**
     *   Go to your Vercel project dashboard -> Logs tab.
     *   Make sure you are viewing **Runtime Logs** (sometimes labeled as Functions Logs).